S3 method for class 'formula'

 A formula or a lm object.
 See Details.

-The Design to be used.
-Alternatively, a formula creating a design (of the type of that would be passed as the first argument to rd_design(), rct_design(), or obs_design()).
-If the formula includes a forcing() element, an RD design is created.
-Otherwise an observational design is created.
-An RCT design must be created manually using rct_design().
+The StudySpecification to be used.
+Alternatively, a formula creating a specification (of the type of that would be passed as the first argument to rd_spec(), rct_spec(), or obs_spec()).
+If the formula includes a forcing() element, an RD specification is created.
+Otherwise an observational specification is created.
+An RCT specification must be created manually using rct_spec().

 data